casadoj/mekong_usecase/_sources/docs/3_run.md

 ***Figure 6**.
 Discharge timeseries at the three points of interest.*

 The _disWin.tss_ file includes the discharge timeseries for the three points we defined.
-Each point is assigned an identifier.
-In our case, the catchment outlet corresponds to point 3.
-The plot includes as points the discharge timeseries at the outlet previously extracted from the discharge map stack (_dis.nc_); we check that the values of the TSS file are equal to those of the netCDF.
+Each point is assigned an identifier; in our case, the catchment outlet corresponds to point 3.
+For the sake of comparison, the plot includes as points the discharge timeseries at the outlet extracted from the discharge map stack (_dis.nc_) in section [Discharge](#3.1.3-Discharge); we check that the values of the TSS file are equal to those of the netCDF.

 #### 3.2.2 Reservoirs

-As the option `repsimulateReservoirs` is active in the settings file, the simulation created three TSS files representing the inflow, outflow and relative filling of the reservoirs.
+As the option `repsimulateReservoirs` is active in the settings file, the simulation created three TSS files representing the inflow (_qresin.tss_), outflow (_qresout.tss_) and relative filling (_resfill.tss_) of the reservoirs.
 In our case, since there's only one reservoir in the catchment, only one timeseries is included in each of these TSS files.
-Let's load these timeseries a plot the reservoir simulation.
+Let's load these timeseries and plot the reservoir simulation.

 ```python